Drift estimation of the threshold Ornstein-Uhlenbeck process from continuous and discrete observations: (Quasi) maximum likelihood estimation

 with $B$ Brownian motion independent of $X$ {and $L^r_T(X)$ symmetric local time of $X$ at $r$, up to time $T$ (see~\eqref{eq:def:local})}. \end{enumerate} \end{theorem}

 \begin{remark} The right hand side of \eqref{eq:CLT:T} has the same law as

 \end{remark}

 \begin{remark} {One usually expects such discretizations to converge with speed $\sqrt{N}$.
 In this case, the lower speed of convergence is due to the discontinuity in the coefficients, and appears in connection with the local time.
 Indeed, the asymptotic behavior of the estimators is intrinsically related to the one of the local time of the process at the threshold.
-More precisely the difference $\cM^{\pm,m}_{T,N}-\cM^{\pm,m}_{T}$, $m=0,1$ can be rewritten involving terms $L^r_{T,N} - L^r_T (X)$, where $L^r_{T,N}$ is a specific approximation of the local time from discrete time observations (see equation~\eqref{def:LT:discr} for its definition and equation~\eqref{eq:M:local:equal} for a more precise statement).} \end{remark}
+More precisely the difference $\cM^{\pm,m}_{T,N}-\cM^{\pm,m}_{T}$, $m=0,1$ can be rewritten involving terms $L^r_{T,N} - L^r_T (X)$, where $L^r_{T,N}$ is the following approximation of the local time from discrete time observations